robmuh/robmuh.github.com/_posts/2014-10-08-kivy-or-processing.markdown

 subtitle: Yes.
 ---

+UPDATE: Kivy is now taught with Tk and GTK as afterthoughts at the end of Python-2.
+Yes Python is used for graphics &mdash; particularly data visualization &mdash; but the emphasis at SkilStak on anything with a front-end is on HTML/CSS/JavaScript, Java, and Swift.

 Recently I've had to choose which method of graphics programming to teach first at [SkilStak Coding Arts](http://skilstak.com).
 I've narrowed it down to [Kivy](http://kivy.org) and